Grokzen/redis-py-cluster/docs/benchmarks.rst

 Benchmarks
 ==========

-There is a few benchmarks that is designed to test specific parts of the code that will show how big of a performance difference there is between using this lib and the normal Redis client.
+These are a few benchmarks that are designed to test specific parts of the code to demonstrate the performance difference between using this lib and the normal Redis client.